Low regularity solutions of two-dimensional compressible Euler equations with dynamic vorticity: Acknowledgments

 \section{Acknowledgments}

-The author would like to express the great gratitude to the reviewers, who give us much helpful advice.
-The author also express great thanks Professor Lars Andersson for hours of discussions throughout the preparation of this work.
-The author is also supported by National Natural Science Foundation of China(Grant No. 12101079) and Natural Science Foundation of Hunan Province, China(Grant No. 2021JJ40561).
+The author would like to express great gratitude to the reviewers for their helpful advice.
+The author also feels grateful to Lars Andersson for hours of discussions throughout the preparation of this work.
+The author is supported by Natural Science Foundation of Hunan Province, China(Grant No. 2025JJ40003), the Fundamental Research Funds for the Central Universities, and National Natural Science Foundation of China (Grant No. 12101079).